 - Images loaded with social plugins

-If site speed is most important factor for you then use the external resources carefully on your site.
+If site speed is most important factor for you, then use the external resources carefully on your site.
 Possibly, you can deactivate all external resources except important ones like Google Analytics to improve page speed score.
+Even, it is possible to host Google Analytics locally using plugins like Perfmatters.